Slideshow image

 2 Comments

-Ron Morrow over 7 years ago
+Ron Morrow about 8 years ago

 How often we see – in Scripture as well as in our own lives – the way that sin causes us to hide from God, from other people and even from ourselves.
 Only when we stop hiding do we begin to experience what it means to be forgiven.
 Thanks for sharing this story with us, Steve.

-Mary Ann Blaksley over 7 years ago
+Mary Ann Blaksley about 8 years ago

 Hey Steve, what a wonderful reflection of your earlier experience as a child.
 Your explanation of not even knowing why this act took place compels us to be reflective of why we do what we do.
 Ironically and providentially God is present to teach us a lesson many decades later.
 God gave your beloved mother the courage to teach you a lesson that stands the test of time.
 Honesty and transparency matter!
 Owning up to our shortcomings, and making things right with others and God is an extremely valuable and important lesson.
 Thank you for your vivid memory and how your experience directly relates back to Alan's message.
 Blessings Upon You!